digitalcolony/scrape-meetup/README.md

 Once the data is pulled, this code will save a JSON file locally.
 You can process your JSON in whatever way is best for your situation.

+## Combine Both Steps

+**getEventHistoryAndJSON.js** combines both steps.

+## Most Scrapes Work

+On the first 20 scrapes, the code was able to pull full event and venue details for 19.
+One was returned as a partial with missing data.
+If I can improve the scraper, I'll update this repo.

+## FTP the JSON files to a Web Server

+**processEventJSON.js** takes the event JSON files in the /json/ folder and FTPs them up to a webserver.
+Then it places that file into a sent folder.

 ## More Ideas

 I used the Last 10 page for my group, because we have all the legacy data saved for over 1,300 events going back to 2006.
 If I didn't have that data, I'd look into scraping the monthly pages.